-If you’re searching for information on how to write an essay (and especially how to write a good essay), then you’ve come to the right place.
-The following article offers some important tips and tricks for writing good college essays that will impress your instructors and make your assignments easier to complete.
-Be sure to also check out the other resources available on this website, too.
+If you’re searching for information on how to write an essay (and especially how to write your excellent paper), then you’ve come to the right place.
+The following article offers some essential tips and tricks for writing good college essays that will impress your instructors and make your assignments easier to complete.
+So, let’s start!

 Step One – Determine What Your Instructor Wants